-Additionally, Red Points’ analysts identified an average 16 percent surge in infringements volume from October to November 2017 for its clients’ online listings, which shows that this time of the year is favoured by counterfeiters.
+Additionally, Red Points’ analysts identified an average 16 percent surge in infringements volume from October to November 2017 for its clients’ online listings, which shows that this time of the year is favored by counterfeiters.
 Meanwhile, the survey also found that 1 in 4 shoppers overly rely on reviews and comments to evaluate a product’s authenticity (23%), when these can be easily manipulated.

 Commenting on the survey findings, Laura Urquizu CEO of Red Points says, “Our new report offers some alarming insights into millennials’ shopping habits leading them to counterfeits.
 Many millennials no longer shop off a list and tend to make purchases based on impulse, which puts them at greater risk of falling for fakes.”

 ‘With Black Friday featuring highly on counterfeiters’ agenda, this price-focused approach can prove extremely costly for both shoppers and retailers alike.
 For brands, this can translate in loss of sales and profits whilst consumers may be exposed to potentially harmful products with substandard quality.”

 “Ultimately, brands need to lead the way when it comes to consumer education to ensure shoppers are not being led astray.
 However, it’s loud and clear from our findings that not all consumers are created equal, so companies need to invest in a tailored brand protection approach fit for all different types of shoppers to ensure all aspects of the ever-changing buyers’ journey are covered.”